 “Leave him alone,” I said.
 Auntie backed away with a puzzled look, but she didn’t interfere.

-I finally reached over and touch Aaron’s arm, just for a second; it was for the right reason.
+I finally reached over and touched Aaron’s arm, just for a second; it was for the right reason.
 I was there.
 He didn’t pull away and he glanced ever so briefly at me.
 I saw the stress in his eyes shrunken by the lenses of his glasses.
 Then fear possessed him.
 I took his trembling hand.
 He was still staring at the closed door where Dad had been led from the courtroom.

 “We’ll get through this,” I said.